 All proceeds benefit the Mesothelioma Applied Research Foundation

 More than 700 people participated in the event, including patients and families affected by the disease.
-“This year’s Miles for Meso was a resounding success,” said Gregg Kirkland, Simmons Firm CEO.
+“This year’s Miles for Meso was a resounding success,” said Gregg Kirkland, Simmons Hanly Conroy CEO.
 “Thanks to the support of everyone who attended, our volunteers and our sponsors, this event continues to help raise awareness about the horrible disease of mesothelioma.”

 All proceeds benefit the Mesothelioma Applied Research Foundation, a national charity focused on mesothelioma research and patient support.
-Since the Foundation started in 2000, the Simmons Firm has been its top cumulative donor.
+Since the Foundation started in 2000, the Firm has been its top cumulative donor.

 The money was raised through a combination of registrations fees, personal donations and sponsorships, including the event’s Gold Sponsors: Fathom Online Marketing, First Clover Leaf Bank, and Jenner & Block.